Thank you for your interest.

 In contrast, when done right, parole and other programs for early release both save money and reduce future crime more than incarceration.

-Longer sentences don’t make the public any safer and for lower-risk offenders can actually backfire, by separating people from their community and families and increasing the likelihood of future offense.
+Longer sentences don’t make the public any safer.
 That’s why bringing back parole and rolling back truth-in-sentencing is a smart step for tackling crime and mass incarceration in Illinois.

 Prisons are tools of reform, not vengeance.
 Because most people who enter prison will one day be released, society is best served when time behind bars prepares these individuals to live responsibly once returned.